CyberFlameGO/svnpython/Doc/library/ctypes.rst

 Variable-sized data types
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-``ctypes`` provides some support for variable-sized arrays and structures.
+``ctypes`` provides some support for variable-sized arrays and structures (this was added in version 0.9.9.7).

 The ``resize`` function can be used to resize the memory buffer of an existing ctypes object.
 The function takes the object as first argument, and the